distantmagic/paddler/README.md

 #### Enabling Dashboard

-You can enable dashboard to see the status of the agents with `--management-dashboard-enable=true` flag.
+You can enable dashboard to see the status of the agents with `--management-dashboard-enable` flag.
 If enabled, it is available at the management server address under `/dashboard` path.

 #### Rewriting the `Host` Header
+.
 > [!NOTE]
 > Available since v0.8.0